ireneorichie/docs/content/en/docs/_index.md

 ## Audience

-Knative is designed with different personas in mind:
+Knative is designed for different personas:

 ![Diagram that displays different Audiences for Knative](./images/knative-audience.svg)